Borders of the Roman Empire: The eastern borders

 The eastern borders changed many times, as the Roman Empire was facing two major powers, The Parthian Empire and the Sasanian Empire.
 The Parthians were a group of Iranian peoples ruling most of Greater Iran that is in modern-day Iran, western Iraq, Armenia and the Caucasus.
 The Sasanians succeeded the Parthians in 224–226 and were recognised as one of the leading world powers alongside its neighbouring arch-rival the Roman (Byzantine) Empire for a period of more than 400 years.

 The southern borders

-At the greatest extent of the Empire, the southern border lay along the deserts of Arabia in the Middle East and the Sahara in North Africa, which represented a natural barrier against expansion.
+At the greatest extent of the Empire, the southern border lay along the deserts of Arabia in the Egyptian region and the Sahara in North Africa, which represented a natural barrier against expansion.
 The Empire controlled the Mediterranean shores and the mountain ranges further inland.
 The Romans attempted twice to occupy the Siwa Oasis and finally used Siwa as a place of banishment.
-However, the Romans controlled the Nile many kilometres into Africa up to Syena, Berenice, Hyerasykaminos and even Qasr Ibrim, (the southernmost of all), near the modern border between Egypt and Sudan, then Meroe, lying very near the tropic.
+However, the Romans controlled the Nile many kilometres into Africa up to Syena, Berenice, Hyerasykaminos and even Qasr Ibrim (the southernmost of all), near the modern border between Egypt and Sudan.
 The period in which each aforementioned town represented the final frontier of Rome is uncertain.